++++++++++++++++++++++++++++

 Location: Leibniz Universität Hannover, Welfengarten 1, 30167 Hannover, Room 1101 – F442.

+The talk will take place on 12th March 2025.
 The start time is scheduled for 11:30 am.

 Speaker: Professor Zachary Feinstein, PhD, Stevens Institute of Technology